 Old Gesher, Heritage site in Northern District, Israel

-You can reach the site from Route 90 between Tiberias and Beit Shean, with parking available on the grounds.
-Guided tours are offered in multiple languages, making it easy to understand the buildings and their stories.
+The site is accessible from Route 90 between Tiberias and Beit Shean, and parking is available on the grounds.
+Guided tours in several languages are on offer and help make sense of the buildings and their stories.

 The community of curious travelers